killthekitten/kirshatrov-com/_posts/2015-10-09-confident-ruby.md

 <hr/>

 Thank you, Avdi!
-I wish I would the book in 2013 when it was published, because in this way I could start using all these patterns to write the better code even earlier.
+I wish I would read the book in 2013 when it was published, because I could start using all these patterns to write the better code even earlier.